IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 1. Unformatted block storage volumes will be created as part of the terraform code.
 Retrieve the ids with the `ibmcloud is volumes` command.

-1. Obtain the ids for each worker with: `ibmcloud oc workers list --cluster <clustername>`
+1. Obtain the ids for each worker with: `ibmcloud oc workers --cluster <clustername>`

 1. Retrieve IAM token with `ibmcloud iam oauth-tokens` and set this to IAM_TOKEN, set the the RESOURCE_GROUP environment variable to the resource group id, and set the CLUSTER environment variable to the cluster name to save typing in later commands.